-The Tŝilhqot’in National Government’s mission is to empower Tŝilhqot’in peoples to exercise, effectively and appropriately, their right of self-determination in their traditional territories in ways which reflect Tŝilhqot’in philosophy, values, experience and culture.
+The Tŝilhqot’in National Government’s mission is to empower Tŝilhqot’in peoples to exercise, effectively and appropriately, their rights to self-determination in their traditional territories in ways which reflect Tŝilhqot’in philosophy, values, experience and culture.

 Tŝilhqot’in Nits’ilʔin-Qi (Chiefs)

 TNG Tribal Chairman (Tl’etinqox)

 Nits’ilʔin Joe Alphonse holds an honorary Doctor of Laws from the University of Victoria and is a member of the Order of British Columbia.
 He has been Chief of the Tl’etinqox-t’in Government since 2009.
 He remains the longest elected Chief in the history of Tl’etinqox-t’in.
 From 2000 to 2009 Chief Alphonse acted as the Director of Government and Services at the TNG.
 From 1997 to 2000 he attended Lethbridge Community College for Environmental and Political Science and managed Punky Lake Wilderness Camp Society in 2000.
 Chief Alphonse also acted as a Council member of Tl’etinqox-t’in from 1989 to 1993.

 Nits’ilʔin Francis Laceese – (Tl’esqox)